-After a hiatus of three years, my a past partner and I are backpacking together again.
+After a hiatus of three years, my someone and I are backpacking together again.

 She’s worked hard these past few years to get her masters degree.
 And now that she’s finished, it is nice to explore the backcountry together again.

 Part of this backpacking is finding a pack suitable for someone to use.

 In the past, we used an old GoLite winter pack picked up used locally.

 The pack was OK.
 A bit too much pack regarding weight for the size.
 Not being a true three-season pack, it lacked some features that are nice such as water bottle holsters.
 And it has a lot of extras that typically not meant for three season use.
 Still, it was inexpensive and did the job at the time.

-But, now that a past partner is going backpacking again, I wanted to make sure she had a pack that worked well and was not a compromise.
+But, now that someone is going backpacking again, I wanted to make sure she had a pack that worked well and was not a compromise.
 I wanted her to enjoy backpacking and having comfortable gear is part of that enjoyment.

 Since I am hauling the stove, shelter and related gear, a light and smallish pack fits my needs in my collection.
 I have a ULA CDT that works well for me when I need a little more carrying capacity vs a sub-1 lb pack.

 The problem with these light and frameless packs are that even with a hip belt, more weight is still put on the shoulders than some people may be comfortable carrying.